* Trump opposes bipartisan plan despite initial support

 The bill would also give more flexibility for states to offer a wider variety of health insurance plans while maintaining the requirement that sick and healthy people be charged the same rates for coverage.

-Part of the fear, one senior Senate Republican aide said, is that Trump's former chief White House strategist Steve Bannon is recruiting hard-line conservative primary challengers to run against incumbent Republican senators next year.
+Part of the fear, according to one senior Senate Republican aide, is that Trump's former chief White House strategist Steve Bannon is recruiting hard-line conservative primary challengers to run against incumbent Republican senators next year.
 The aide said incumbents do not want to be forced to cast a controversial vote to stabilize Obamacare, a law reviled by many conservatives.

 If all 46 Senate Democrats and two independents back the Alexander-Murray bill as expected, the support of the 12 Republicans means the bill has the 60 votes needed to reach the super-majority required to pass most legislation in the Senate.

 Trump on Thursday underscored his concerns about the bill.
 He urged Alexander and Murray to be "careful with respect to the insurance companies," which he said are "extremely talented at making money."